COAST-Lab/Open-Water-Level/Readme.md

 ### Assembly
 If your monitor arrived unassembled or you were feeling adventurous enough to disassemble it, you may want to follow these directions to put it (back) together.

-**Step 1:** Stack the OLED FeatherWing on top of the Feather microcontroller.
+**Step 1:** Stack the OLED FeatherWing on top of the RTC FeatherWing on top of the Feather microcontroller.

-If either or both of those units arrived without their stacking headers, you will first need to solder the headers in place.
+If any of those units arrived without their stacking headers, you will first need to solder the headers in place.
 [Here](https://www.makerspaces.com/how-to-solder/) is a nice soldering description and tutorial.
 The OLED screen is an Adafruit FeatherWing, a design specifically meant to be stacked on top of an Adafruit Feather microcontroller, such as the Bluefruit nRF52832 which we are using here (note that there are many microcontrollers that use the Feather form factor and they are almost interchangeable; only a few minor changes need to be made in the setup of the Arduino software and possibly firmware).
 Adafruit also makes FeatherWing "doublers" and "triplers" which are designed to do the same thing (electronically speaking) as stacking Feathers/FeatherWings on top of each other but with a side-by-side layout.

 **Step 2:** Choose the sensor communication protocol that you will use to get the rangefinder's data from the rangefinder to the microcontroller and wire the sensor to the microcontroller accordingly.